d12frosted/elpa-mirror/stable-melpa/workgroups2-readme.txt

 Quick start,

-- use `wg-create-workgroup' to save current windows layout
+- `wg-create-workgroup' to save current windows layout
-- use `wg-open-workgroup' to open saved windows layout
+- `wg-open-workgroup' to open saved windows layout

 Optionally, you can use minor-mode `workgroups-mode' by put below line into .emacs ,